reva2/ConfigServiceProvider/README.md

 # ConfigServiceProvider

-A config ServiceProvider for [Silex](http://silex.sensiolabs.org) with support for php, json, yaml, and toml.
+A config ServiceProvider for [Silex 2](http://silex.sensiolabs.org) with support for php, json, yaml, and toml.

+This is fork of [igorw/config-service-provider](https://github.com/igorw/ConfigServiceProvider).

 ## Usage